SplatJS/Splatformer-Tutorial/README.md

 * Contact the author [@alexbezuska](https://twitter.com/alexbezuska) on twitter
 * Submit a github issue
-* submit a pull request
+* Submit a pull request

 ### How to contribute

-The tutorial is split into many html files located in `tutorial/src/` for now use this method to build the finished `tutorial/index.html` file:
+The tutorial is split into many html files located in `tutorial/src/` to make it eisier to find what you are looking for and make quick edits to each section.
+##### To start:

 * Fork this project and clone your fork to your local machine
-* Make your edits to an html file in`tutorial/src/`
+* Make  edits to the appropriate html file located in`tutorial/src/`

 ##### To test on your local machine:
 * In your terminal navigate to the root of this project